There are only two seasons in Panama – the dry season and the rainy season. The temperature doesn’t change much but the amount of rain and wind do.

 Starting about mid-April, we start getting rain again.
 Usually, the rainy season starts slow, with a little rain in the late afternoon (about 4pm) a few times a week.
 Gradually, as the rainy season progresses, the rains may start a little earlier in the day and/or rain a 3-4 times a week.

 Rarely does it rain all day.
 Rarely is there rain in the morning.
 Panama mornings are absolutely beautiful with blue skies and birds singing everywhere.
 Morning air is especially fresh if we had rain the night before.

-The big finale for the rainy season happens in late October and November.
+The big finale for the rainy season happens in November.
 In November, it could start raining about noon and rain the rest of the day – sometimes it rains really hard and fast in November.
 This is why we do not do tours in November.

 So, the rainy season is not as bad as you might think.
 People in Panama learn to plan their day around the possibility of rain in the late afternoon.

 The rainy season is my favorite time of year.
 Everything is lush and green.
 Flowers are popping out everywhere.
 And the sound of the rain is relaxing.
 Panama become alive!

 - Always have an umbrella with you.
 Keep one or two umbrellas in your car.
 Have an umbrella by the front door of your house.
 The small compact umbrellas don’t take up much room.
 If you don’t like using an umbrella, use a poncho.
 Many “dollar” stores sell ponchos that fold up to 2” x 3” x 1/2”.
 Keep several ponchos in the glove box of your car too.